apostolossvls/Cake/README.md

 # Cake
-A project dedicted for THE cake.
+A project dedicated for THE cake.